Developer Guide

 - Can maintain sorting even beyond the

-command, ie. maintaining a sorted list of students, sorted by name, each time anaddStudent
+ViewStatscommand, ie. maintaining a sorted list of students, sorted by name, each time anaddStudentcommand oreditcommand is run.

 - Can maintain sorting even beyond the